engula/engula/docs/design.md

 Different units have varied resource characteristics.
 For example, some are CPU-bound while some are IO-bound.
 The decomposition allows Engula to allocate optimal combinations of resources to different units according to their characteristics.
+It is also possible to extend Engula with custom units and let Engula take care of the deployment.
+That said, Engula can be considered as a unit orchestration system.

 A group of units can form a replication group to provide reliable service.
 A replication group runs the Paxos consensus algorithm and elects a leader to process commands.